AcclimateContainer/acclimate-container/README.md

 }
 ```

-The `Acclimate` object is used to adapt the provided container to the Acclimate interface.
+The `Acclimate` object is used to adapt the provided container to the Acclimate container interface.

 ```php
 <?php